Swan Song (2021 Todd Stephens film)

 Swan Song is a 2021 American drama film, written, directed, and produced by Todd Stephens.
 It stars Udo Kier, Jennifer Coolidge, Linda Evans, Michael Urie, Ira Hawkins, and Stephanie McVay.

-It had its world premiere at South by Southwest on March 17, 2021.
-It was released in a limited release on August 6, 2021, prior to video on demand on August 13, 2021, by Magnolia Pictures.
+The film premiered at South by Southwest on March 17, 2021.
+It premiered in a limited release on August 6, 2021, prior to video on demand by Magnolia Pictures on August 13, 2021.

 Plot

 Retired hairdresser Pat Pitsenbarger, once renowned as the "Liberace of Sandusky", takes a long walk to style his former client's hair for her funeral.

 Release

 The film had its world premiere at South by Southwest on March 17, 2021.
 Prior to, Magnolia Pictures acquired worldwide distribution rights to the film.
 It was released in a limited release on August 6, 2021, prior to video on demand on August 13, 2021.

 Reception

+Critical response

 Swan Song received positive reviews from film critics.
 On Metacritic, the film holds a rating of 65 out of 100, based on 26 critics, indicating "generally favorable reviews".